-Tachnun is not recited from Rosh Chodesh Sivan (Thursday evening) until after the twelfth day of Sivan.
+Tachnun is not recited from Rosh Chodesh Sivan (Tuesday evening) until after the twelfth day of Sivan.
 One should not undertake a fast on these days, even for a Yohrtzeit.
-[However, a Chosson and Kallah fast on their wedding day, unless their wedding occurs on the day after Shavuos.]
+[However, a Chosson and Kallah do fast on their wedding day, unless it takes place on the day after Shavuos.]

-Many customs of mourning associated with Sefirah Haomer no longer apply from the first morning of the Shloshes Y'mei Hagboloh (i.e. Sunday).
-Music, dancing, and weddings are permissible.
-Nevertheless, one should not take a haircut until Erev Shavuos.
+Many customs of mourning associated with Sefirah Haomer no longer apply from the first morning of the Shloshes Y'mei Hagboloh.
+Nevertheless, one should not take a haircut until Erev Shayuos.